 Tests and procedures used to diagnose nasal and paranasal tumors include:

-- Using a tiny camera to see inside your nasal cavity and sinuses.
+- Using an endoscopic camera to see inside your nasal cavity and sinuses.
 During a nasal endoscopy, a thin tube with a light and camera on the end is inserted into your nose.
 The camera sends pictures to a monitor that your doctor uses to look for anything unusual.

 - Collecting a sample of cells for testing.
 If your doctor finds any abnormalities during a nasal endoscopy, special tools can be used to collect tissue samples.
 The samples are sent to a lab for testing.